THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 YET, NO WORK MAKES IT TO PUBLICATION IN SOLITUDE.

 MY LATE MOTHER’S LAST BIRTHDAY BROUGHT THIS HOME TO ME.

-We celebrated my mother’s 97th birthday, her next-to-last, on the front porch of the home she’d lived in for nearly 60 years.
+We celebrated my mother’s 97th birthday, her next-to-last, in 2012, on the front porch of the home she’d lived in for nearly 60 years.

 Goodness, how Charlotte Zolotow, a writer and editor, had loved that porch.

 Decade after decade, she’d had drinks on it when the weather was warm.
 If someone was visiting, she’d bring out cheese (a runny brie, usually), crackers, and a crystal bowl of fruit, too.

 When people admire the look of the food I make, I credit Charlotte.
 That fruit she’d put out for friends was not fussy, but natural-looking.
 Yet I watched her arrange it, and each composed bowl looked like a Dutch Masters still-life.
 The green grapes dripping just-so over the edge of the bowl; you would have thought they just landed there.
 (But next to them, a small gold scissors added a bit of elegance.
 Shaped like a bird, the beak of which was the scissor blades, it was a “grape scissors,” she said, with which to cut grapes from the stem.
 It pleased her.
 And one of her authors gave it to her.)